-Timely and adequate notice of any action to create, revise, reaffirm, or withdraw a standard, and the establishment of a new consensus body shall be provided to all known directly and materially affected interests.
+Timely and adequate notice of any action to create, revise, reaffirm, or withdraw a standard, and the establishment of a new consensus body shall be provided to all known directly and materially interested parties.
 Notice should include a clear and meaningful description of the purpose of the proposed activity and shall identify a readily available source for further information.
-In addition, the member's name (or if membership is by organization, the name of the organization with a point of contact), affiliation1 and interest category of each member of the consensus body shall be made available to interested parties upon request.
+In addition, the member's name (or if membership is by organization, the name of the organization with a point of contact), affiliation±and interest category of each member of the consensus body shall be made available to interested parties upon request.
+The affiliation of a consensus body member refers to the entity that the consensus body member represents, which may or may not be that person's employer.
+If the consensus body member is serving in an individual capacity, then the name of the individual, their sponsors1 (if any) and interest category shall be made available upon request.
+Contact information is not required.